Kidvelo Rookie 12 Balance Bike Review

 First impressions of the Rookie 12

-There is a lot to like about the Rookie 12, not simply the classic aesthetic of a skinny tubed bicycle.
-There is a solidity to the bike despite its lightweight and there is an attention to detail that isn't always noticeable at first glance.
+There is a lot to like about the Kidvelo Rookie 12, not simply the classic aesthetic of a skinny tubed bicycle.
+The bike is solid despite its lightweight and there is an attention to detail that isn't always noticeable at first glance.

 The frame is curved with no edges or tubes that may catch on fast-moving legs, and small touches like the smooth-ended wheel bolts or the absent valve caps (choke hazard) add to the whole package.